Miami Vice (film)

-Miami Vice is a 2006 action crime film written, directed and co-produced by Michael Mann.
-An adaptation of the 1980s television series of the same name, on which Mann was an executive producer, it stars Colin Farrell as James "Sonny" Crockett and Jamie Foxx as Ricardo "Rico" Tubbs, MDPD detectives who go undercover to fight drug trafficking operations.
-The ensemble supporting cast includes Gong Li, Naomie Harris, Barry Shabaka Henley, John Ortiz, Luis Tosar, Ciarán Hinds, Elizabeth Rodriguez, John Hawkes, Justin Theroux, Isaach De Bankolé, Eddie Marsan and Tom Towles.
+Miami Vice is a 2006 action thriller film produced, written, and directed by Michael Mann.
+It is an adaptation of the 1980s television series of the same name, which Mann produced.
+It stars Colin Farrell as James "Sonny" Crockett and Jamie Foxx as Ricardo "Rico" Tubbs, MDSO detectives who go undercover to fight drug trafficking operations.
+The cast also features Gong Li, Naomie Harris, Justin Theroux, Ciarán Hinds, and Barry Shabaka Henley.

 Foxx brought up the idea of a Miami Vice film to Mann during a party for Ali.
-This led Mann to revisit the series he co-produced.
+This led Mann to revisit the series.
 Like Collateral, which also starred Foxx, most of the film was shot with the Thomson Viper Filmstream Camera, while Super 35 was used for high-speed and underwater shots.

 Miami Vice premiered in Los Angeles on July 20, 2006.
-It was released in the United States on July 28, 2006, and in Germany on August 24, 2006.
-It grossed $164.2 million worldwide on a reported $135 million budget.
-The film received mixed reviews, with praise for Mann's directing and visual style and criticism for the hard-edged storyline, though in subsequent years, its reputation among critics and filmmakers has grown, with critic Steven Hyden writing in 2016 that the film had become a cult favorite.
+It was released in North America on July 28, 2006, and in Germany on August 24, 2006.
+It grossed $164.2 million worldwide on a reported $135–150 million budget.
+The film received polarizing reviews, with praise for Mann's directing and visual style and criticism for the serious storyline, though in subsequent years, its reputation among critics and filmmakers has grown, with critic Steven Hyden writing in 2016 that the film had become a cult favorite.